 - Main Gun: Nil

 - Small Arms: Numerous small arms ranging from 50 calibre machine guns to 9 mm pistols

 - 2 x MAN B&W 12VP185 Diesel Engines

 The ship's badge is a Kotiati (hand-held weapon) and her motto is Kia Toa (be brave).

 The first HAWEA was a LOCH Class frigate that, among other things, had operational service in Korea.

 The second was the Lake Class patrol vessel that carried out some of the important multi-agency tasks that the latest HAWEA will be engaged in.

-HAWEA was named by Launch Lady, Lady Mrs Sandra O'Regan and is affiliated to the Greymouth / Westport (West Coast) region.
+HAWEA was named by the Ship Sponsor, Lady Mrs Sandra O'Regan and is affiliated to the Greymouth / Westport (West Coast) region.

 Ships and aircrafts are complex pieces of kit, packed with hard-working sailors - all of whom need some time alongside once in a while.